Our child has a chronic illness or disability. How can we help him learn to live as best as he can with his condition?

 disability or a

-When you first learn that your child has a disability or a chronic disease, the news is often unexpected and can seem devastating.
-Many families experience a sense of powerlessness at the prospect of dealing with an unexpected illness and facing a future filled with unknowns.
+chronic illness, the news is often unexpected and can seem devastating.
+Many families experience a sense of powerlessness in the beginning at the prospect of dealing with a chronic illness, health problem, or disability and often feel very stressed at facing a future filled with unknowns.

 Knowledge Is Power